-Earlham students who take part of their coursework at another accredited college or university with the intent of transferring credit to Earlham should obtain approval in advance from the Registrar and from the department(s) concerned.
+Earlham students who take part of their coursework, whether traditional or online classes, at another accredited college or university with the intent of transferring credit to Earlham should obtain approval in advance from the Registrar and from the department(s) concerned.
 A maximum of 16 credits may be transferred.
 However, exceptions to this policy may be granted in consultation with the Director of the Academic Enrichment Center and the Registrar.
-Earlham does not accept credits from distance learning or correspondence courses.

 Note: Grades do not transfer.